 451/551.
 Media Management and Economics.
 Credit 3 hours.
 Prerequisite: Communication 159 or Junior standing or permission of the Department Head.
 A study of legal regulations, audience analysis, marketing, administrative policies and financial conditions affecting the operation of print and broadcast media.
+(As Needed)

 453. Communication Law and Policy.
 Credit 3 hours.
 Prerequisite: Communication 101 and 159 or permission of the Department Head.
 This course will study the relationship between media and government.
 In its discussions the course will study issues such as First Amendment Rights and those court cases which have shaped the present constitutional and legal environment of information gathering and writing for the mass media in America.
+(Summer, Fall, Spring)

 456/556.
 Social and Ethical Issues in Mass Communication.
 Credit 3 hours.
-Prerequisite: Junior standing or Communication 159.
-Mass media from a sociological and ethical viewpoint.
+Prerequisite: Junior standing or COMM 159.
+Mass media from an ethical viewpoint.
 Includes the theory of mass communication, media functions, and the process and effects of mass communication.
+(As Needed)

 458/558.
 International Communication and Media.
 Credit 3 hours.
 Prerequisite: Communication 159 or Junior standing or permission of the Department Head.
 A study of the history and development of current practices in international communication.
 Emphasis placed on objectives, policies, and problems of international communication.
+(As Needed)

 459. Communication Internship.
 Credit 3 hours.
 Prerequisite: Junior standing and approval by Communication Internship Committee.
 Provides training and experience in a working environment with a newsroom, station or other approved setting.
 Periodic reports and meetings with a faculty supervisor are required.
+(As Needed)

 460/560.
 Advanced Audio Production.
 Credit 3 hours.
 Prerequisites: Communication 151, 159, and 256.
 To extend the student's mastery of the production techniques taught in the introductory course.
 Assignments are of greater length and difficulty, working toward professional broadcast quality productions through supervision, guidance, and critiquing.
 Topics may include: multi-track recording, advanced editing techniques, remote and studio productions, recording aesthetics, music technological advances, audio for film/TV.
 Six hours of lecture/laboratory per week.
-Academic support fee: \$10.00.
+A Laboratory fee is required for this course.
+(As Needed)

 461/561.
 Media Criticism.
 Credit 3 hours.
 Prerequisites: Communication 159 or Junior standing or permission of Department Head.
 An investigation of the critical process as it applies to the news media and entertainment industry in America.
+(As Needed)

 463/563.
 Writing for Public Relations.
 Credit 3 hours.
 Prerequisite: Communication 151 and 159.
 Writing of scripts, press releases and online items for educational organizations, government and business.
 Emphasis is placed on conceptualization, audience analysis, research, dialogue and visualization.
+(As Needed)